04 December 2019

 And the Swedish central bank, Riksbank, made a very strong statement to the market when it announced that it would not buy some Australian and Canadian local government bonds because of climate risks.

 One asset manager points out that investors lack the resources to engage with governments in this way.
-But they should start to build them, and working collaboratively would make this easier.
+But they should start to build them, as the World Bank has done with its Sovereign ESG Data Portal, and working collaboratively would make this easier.

 Green bonds could help to provide some of the answers.
 Several investors have reported that the process of issuing a green sovereign bond has opened a useful and constructive dialogue between investors and government departments.